MARKETProtocol/community/README.md

 Ready to jump in?
 Search for open issues in our [GitHub board](https://github.com/orgs/MARKETProtocol/projects/1), and join our [Discord Community](https://www.marketprotocol.io/discord) to get in touch with our dev staff and other contributors.

-## How do we Work?
+## How We Work

 We use a [GitHub board](https://github.com/orgs/MARKETProtocol/projects/1) to organize development tasks.
 [Here you can check](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized, and how to properly use the labels in the issues.

 ## Weekly Meeting